MachFour/info1110-2019/readme.md

-## About
+# About

 This repo is meant for students of INFO1110, particularly those in my (Max's) lab classes.
 Python code that I upload here may be either code snippets I used in class, or partial answers to some lab questions.

 For some weeks, I have written introductory explanations to the concepts of that week, to supplement the lab material.

-/Note: what I upload here is not official course material, and while mostly the code is correct, I cannot guarantee that it is.
+Note: what I upload here is not official course material, and while mostly the code is correct, I cannot guarantee that it is.
 You should *always* run code yourself to make sure that it does what you think it does.

-## Helpful links:
+# Helpful links:

-# General Python help
+## General Python help

 Python Documentation home: https://docs.python.org/3/index.html